 You can also buy dad a gift card for an online tax prep service so he can use it when it comes time to file taxes.

 Gifting your dad a credit monitoring program might not be the ideal gift, but it’s an efficient one as it acts as a financial shield.
 Hacking and identity theft have been on the rise, and people do not realize the importance of a credit monitoring program until it’s too late.

 That is precisely why a credit monitoring program is a very thoughtful and practical gift.
-One of the most popular ones out there is from TransUnion and Identity Guard.
 However, remember this gift does require some personal information you’ll need to get from your dad.

 One of our top picks for a financial gift, this one can be gifted to any dad, whether they are well-versed in finance or not.